PyConDE & PyData Berlin 2022 Call for Speakers

 Presentation content can be at a novice, intermediate or advanced level.
 Talks will run 30-45 minutes and hands-on tutorials will run 90 minutes.

-Accepted speakers receive a free ticket to attend the conference.
+Accepted speakers receive a free ticket to attend the conference (max. one ticket per proposal).
 Travel expenses will not be paid; but we do have a diversity travel program and encourage speakers with diverse backgrounds to apply for travel funding.

 In our experience, attendees pay close attention to proposal abstracts when deciding which talks to attend during the conference.
 The submitted abstract will be published as is in the conference program (you can edit the submission later).